Loft Conversion Cost

 example of velux loft conversion in the UK

 A Velux conversion (or rooflight conversion) is the simplest and most cost-effective option.
-The work happens within the existing roofline, with no external alterations other than adding rooflight windows like those from the brand Velux.
-The floor is reinforced and the space is insulated and finished to create a habitable room.
+The work is carried out within the existing roofline, with no external alterations other than adding rooflight windows, such as those from Velux.
+The floor is reinforced, and the space is insulated and finished to create a habitable room.

 Dormer Loft Conversion Cost